zk2k2/social-media-platform/README.md

 # 🚀 Flink - Connect Through Shared Interests!

-Welcome to **Flink**, the social media app designed to bring people together based on shared interests! 🌍✨ Whether you're into sports, music, coding, or cooking, Flink helps you find like-minded individuals, create and join activities, and build meaningful connections.
+Welcome to **Flink**, the social media platform designed to bring people together based on shared interests! 🌍✨ Whether you're into sports, music, coding, or cooking, Flink helps you find like-minded individuals, create and join activities, and build meaningful connections.

 Flink was created for our 4th year Web Development with NestJS & Angular course project 👩🏻‍💻!